guyroutledge/atozcss/_posts/2014-07-01-media-queries.md

 * monochrome | min-monochrome | max-monochrome
 * scan | grid

-I use `min-width` and `max-width` a lot, `orientation` and `resolution` occasionally and `min-height` and `max-height` from time to time.
+I use `min-width` and `max-width` a lot, `orientation`, `aspect-ratio` and `resolution` occasionally and `min-height` and `max-height` from time to time.
 I've never used the others as far as I can remember.

-Width is by far the most common thing to query about the device, but as the reported width and device width are often different, it's always wise to add the following `meta` tag to your HTML which will make them
+Width is by far the most common thing to query about the device, but as the reported width and device width are often different, it's necessary to add the following `meta` tag to your HTML which will make them
 equivalent:

 	<meta name="viewport" content="width=device-width, initial-scale=1">

+The `initial-scale` is set to prevent devices zooming out to fit the whole site in the viewport.
+It's possible to set `maximum-scale=1` but then this removes the ability for a user to zoom the page in which isn't good user experience.

 ## Multiple queries